Former FBI Deputy Director Andrew McCabe fired

 “FBI Deputy Director Andrew McCabe is racing the clock to retire with full benefits.
 90 days to go?!!!”
 Trump tweeted in December, before McCabe’s removal.

 McCabe became acting director of the FBI after Trump fired Comey on May 9, 2017.
-He led the bureau, independently, until Aug.
+McCabe led the bureau, independently, until Aug.
 2, 2017 — during the early months of the investigation into Russian meddling in the 2016 presidential election and potential collusion with Trump campaign associates.

 Republicans have also long criticized McCabe for his ties to the Democratic Party — his wife received donations during a failed 2015 Virginia Senate run from a group tied to a Clinton ally, former Virginia Gov. Terry McAuliffe — all while the Clinton email probe was underway.